BAAI-DCAI/M3D/README.md

 ## Notifications
 📢 [2024.06.12]
+- 🔥🔥🔥 We released an [online demo](https://e7e9a4f07f93722d27.gradio.live/), and everyone is welcome to try it!
 - We released a light but strong model, M3D-LaMed-Phi-3-4B.
 After simple testing, it outperformed M3D-LaMed-Llama-2-7B.
 We are conducting detailed experiments.
 Please try it first.
 - We found that the previous M3D-LaMed-Llama-2-7B model had problems in the segmentation task.
 We have fixed this problem and will re-release the new model in the next few days.